-The benefits of horizontal drilling, versus vertical, enables San Andres reserves to be economically accessed beyond traditional field boundaries at reduced development costs, have increased ultimate oil recoveries, and generate some of the top tier rate-of-return in the Permian Basin of over 70% at a $50/Bbl realized price. on See page 12 of REI’s Corporate Presentation for the single well economics on a horizontal San Andres well.
+The benefits of horizontal drilling, versus vertical, enables San Andres reserves to be economically accessed beyond traditional field boundaries at reduced development costs, have increased ultimate oil recoveries, and generate some of the top tier rate-of-return (IRR’s) in the Permian Basin of over 70% at a $50/Bbl realized price. on See page 12 of REI’s Corporate Presentation for the single well economics on a horizontal San Andres well.

-REI’s other core asset is located in northern Culberson and Reeves Counties of the Delaware Basin with production primarily from the “conventional” Delaware Mountain Group which includes the Bell Canyon, Cherry Canyon, and Brushy Canyon formations ranging in depth from 2,000’ – 6,000’ respectively.
-Since acquiring the asset in June 2015, REI has drilled 10 successful vertical Cherry Canyon wells, recompleted 9, drilled one Brushy Canyon horizontal well in Q1’2018, revamped the existing disposal infrastructure and continues to enhance product takeaway capacity.
-REI is greatly encouraged by the early results of its Brushy Canyon horizontal wells to date, and believes the asset also has horizontal potential in both the Cherry and the deeper Brushy Canyon Formations as evidenced by the log and core analysis from recently drilled wells.
+REI’s other core asset is located in northern Culberson and Reeves Counties of the Delaware Basin with production primarily from another “conventional” reservoir known as the Delaware Mountain Group which includes the Bell Canyon, Cherry Canyon, and Brushy Canyon formations ranging in depth from 2,000’ – 6,000’ respectively.
+Since acquiring the asset in June 2015, REI has drilled 10 successful vertical Cherry Canyon wells, recompleted 9, drilled 4 Brushy Canyon horizontal wells in 2018, revamped the existing disposal infrastructure and continues to enhance product takeaway capacity.
+REI is greatly encouraged by the early results of its Brushy Canyon horizontal wells to date, and believes the asset also has horizontal potential in the shallower Cherry Canyon Formation as evidenced by the log and core analysis from recently drilled wells.

-REI’s leasehold position in Culberson and Reeves Counties as of 1Q’2018 totals 20,218 gross / 19,917 net acres, providing a potential inventory of 452 vertical gross locations.
+REI’s leasehold position in Culberson and Reeves Counties as of Q4’2018 totals 20,218 gross / 19,917 net acres, providing a potential inventory of 468 vertical gross locations.
 Also noteworthy is all the acreage is held-by-production (no obligation to drill).